Bittoshi/core/README.md

 ## Prerequisites

-Centrs core is built using Node.js and Express.
+Bittoshi core is built using Node.js and Express.
 To run the service, you will need to install the following:

 - [Node.js, latest LTS](https://nodejs.org/en/)
 - [PostgreSQL, latest version](https://www.postgresql.org/download/)